wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-9.&emsp;Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to itself [the-ego’s-self].
+9. Myths and magic are closely associated, since myths are usually related to ego origins, and magic to the powers the ego ascribes to itself [the-ego’s-self].
 <sup>2</sup>Mythological systems generally include some account of ‘the creation,’ and associate this [an account of the creation] with its [the-mythological-system’s] particular form of magic.
 <sup>3</sup>The so-called ‘battle for survival’ is only the ego’s struggle to preserve itself [the-ego’s-self], and its [the-ego’s] interpretation of its [the-ego’s] own beginning.
 <sup>4</sup>This [the ego’s] beginning is usually associated with physical birth, because it is hard to maintain that the ego existed before that [physical birth] point in time.